hemanrobinson/fast-brushing-app/src/index.md

 </style>

 <p>
-  Brushing is a powerful technique of interactive graphics, highlighting linked data in multiple views.
+  Brushing is a powerful technique of exploratory data analysis, highlighting linked data in multiple views.
 When it was developed in the 1980s, brushing was limited to a few hundred points.
 On modern hardware, we can brush many more.
 </p>
 <p>
   Drag the brush to select the points.
 Drag the edges to resize the brush.
 Drag a rectangle in any plot to create a new brush.